-Phillips Academy seeks applications from individuals interested in a continuing position as Instructor in English starting in September 2019.
+Phillips Academy seeks applications from individuals interested in a one-year position as Instructor in English starting in September 2019.
 Candidates must be prepared to teach students at every level in this four-year school.
 Specific assignments will comprise three or four sections, most likely with two preparations.
-Master’s degree plus minimum of three years teaching experience at a residential school preferred.
+Master’s degree plus minimum of three years teaching experience preferred.
 We seek dynamic teachers who will be active participants in our academic, athletic, and residential programs.
 Phillips Academy is committed to fostering a global, diverse and inclusive academic community.
 Review of applications will begin immediately and continue until the position is filled.
 Please visit our application portal to submit a resume, two letters of reference and a cover letter addressing your interest and experience in working in an intentionally diverse, residential community.
 Letters should be written to the attention of Patrick Farrell, Dean of Faculty, Phillips Academy.
 Phillips Academy is an equal opportunity employer.
 Full background check required.

 About Phillips Andover Academy